-B’nai Sholom is conducting a search for a successor to Rabbi Don Cashman, who is retiring after nearly 35 years as our spiritual leader, teacher and guide.
+B’nai Sholom is conducting a search for a successor to Rabbi Don Cashman, who has retired after 35 years as our spiritual leader, teacher and guide.

 Stay up-to-date on the search through the monthly Bulletin, the B’nai Sholom website and the Weekly Announcements.

 Any questions about hiring the interim rabbi or the self-study process should be directed to the committee co-chairs, David Liebschutz and Carol Smith.